Sales Tips: Best Practices for Handling Sales Proposals

-By John Holland, Chief Content Officer, CustomerCentric Selling® - The Sales Training Company
+By John Holland, Chief Content Officer, CustomerCentric Selling®

 - Has a cost vs. benefit been created that justifies the expenditure you’re asking for?

 - Is the person you’re giving the proposal to able to fund the initiative?

 - How many of the people that may be in the buying committee have you spoken with?

 - Do buyers understand the outcomes they are looking to achieve with your offering?

 - Do buyers understand the reasons they can’t achieve those outcomeswithout your offering?

 - Can buyersarticulate specific capabilities within your offering will that address the reasons?

 - Have the buyers been provided with documented results other companies have achieved with your offering?